ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/build-an-admin-module.md

 ```
 /**
-* Fired when the module is registered and activated.
+* Fired when the module is registered and activated
 */
 function onLoad(){
 }